Skip to main content

 "Speed means nothing without comprehension," Emma says.
 "If you cannot read the code your AI produces, you cannot verify it, debug it, or adapt it.
 You are not programming.
 You are copying."

-PRIMM was created by computing education researchers Sue Sentance and Jane Waite in 2017.
-They tested it with 493 students across 13 schools in England.
-The result: students who learned with PRIMM outperformed students who learned without it -- especially in classes where students had different skill levels.
+This lesson introduces the framework that solves this problem: PRIMM -- Predict, Run, Investigate, Modify, Make.
+It was created by computing education researchers Sue Sentance and Jane Waite in 2017 and tested with 493 students across 13 schools in England.
+The result: students who learned with PRIMM outperformed students who learned without it.
+The core idea is simple: you learn programming the same way you learn a spoken language.
+You read it before you write it.
+Since 2017, PRIMM has been adopted in schools across multiple countries.

+Most programming courses start at the end: write a Hello World program, write a program that adds numbers.
 PRIMM inverts this.
-It starts at the beginning -- reading -- and works toward writing.
+It starts with reading and works toward writing.
 The five stages are:

-- Predict -- Read code and predict what it will do before running it
+1. Predict -- Read code and predict what it will do before running it

-- Run -- Execute the code and compare the actual output to your prediction
+2. Run -- Execute the code and compare the actual output to your prediction

-- Investigate -- Probe the code: trace variables, test edge cases, ask questions
+3. Investigate -- Probe the code: trace variables, test edge cases, ask questions

-- Modify -- Change the code to alter its behavior in targeted ways
+4. Modify -- Change the code to alter its behavior in targeted ways

-- Make -- Write a new program that applies what you learned
+5. Make -- Write a new program that applies what you learned

 The Five Stages in Action

 Emma pulls up a short Python program on her screen.
 "Let me show you what this looks like in practice.
-I'll walk you through all five stages with one program — and you'll do the thinking, not me."
+I'll walk you through all five stages with one program, and you'll do the thinking, not me."

 About the code below: You have not learned Python yet.
 That is the point.
 You are seeing what the PRIMM process looks like with real code.
 Focus on the process, not the syntax.
-When you encounter Python in Chapter 33, you will already know how to approach it.
+When you encounter Python in Chapter 45, you will already know how to approach it.

 Stage 1: Predict [AI-FREE]

-name: str = "Sarah"
+name = "Sarah"

-message: str = greeting + ", " + name + "!"
+message = greeting + ", " + name + "!"

 print(message)